Iarla Ó Lionáird: Musical career

 From September 2016 Ó Lionáird appeared in The Hunger, an opera by Donnacha Dennehy about the Great Famine.

+For the 2025 film Sinners, he arranged the version of "Rocky Road to Dublin" on which actor Jack O'Connell sings lead and contributed the sean-nós vocals to the opening sequence.

 Other work

-In 2013 University College Cork appointed Ó Lionáird the School of Music and Theatre's first Traditional Artist in Residence.
+In 2013, University College Cork appointed Ó Lionáird the School of Music and Theatre's first Traditional Artist in Residence.
 In that capacity he gave lectures and taught sean-nós singing, as well as performing.

 Ó Lionáird appears in the 2015 film Brooklyn.
 He has said that he was reluctant to take the role "because I'm not an actor" but that he decided to accept when he learned that Colm Tóibín, the author of the novel on which the film was based, had asked the film's director to ask him. Ó Lionáird plays Frankie Doran, a poor workingman who sings the traditional song "Casadh an tSúgáin" (Twisting the Rope) during Christmas dinner at a soup kitchen.

-In May 2015 Ó Lionáird hosted a five-part radio documentary series about singing entitled Vocal Chords, which drew on "personal experience, academic contributions and a global cast of vocalists" including Sinéad O'Connor and Christy Moore.
+In May 2015, Ó Lionáird hosted a five-part radio documentary series about singing entitled Vocal Chords, which drew on "personal experience, academic contributions and a global cast of vocalists" including Sinéad O'Connor and Christy Moore.